Cyberes/ha-mail-and-packages-2/README.md

 # ha-mail-and-packages-2

-_Home Assistant integration giving you a quick summary of what is being delivered today._
+_Home Assistant integration giving you a quick summary of what packages are being delivered today._

 An improved and simplified version of [moralmunky/Home-Assistant-Mail-And-Packages](https://github.com/moralmunky/Home-Assistant-Mail-And-Packages).
 I was